Gävle Hospital: Controversies, COVID-19, and renovations (2000–present)

 In 2017, there were protests after management considered folding the stroke centre into the kidney and haematology departments.
 Due to nursing staff vacancies, the hospital reduced the number of beds in its surgical department from 22 to 12.

-On 5 March 2020, the first COVID-19 patient confirmed in Gävleborg County was treated at Gävle Hospital.
-By 12 March, they announced a visitor ban (with limited exceptions) on all hospital wards in the county.
+On 5 March 2020, the first COVID-19 patient confirmed in Gävleborg County was recorded at Gävle Hospital.
+By 12 March, Region Gävleborg announced a visitor ban with limited exceptions on all hospital wards in the county.
 Gävle Hospital opened its own testing laboratory later in the month, meaning samples would no longer need to be sent to the Karolinska or the Uppsala University Hospital.
-By April, Gävle Hospital was operating a separate emergency entrance for patients with COVID-19.
+By April, the hospital was operating a separate emergency entrance for patients with COVID-19.
 During the course of the pandemic, the hospital experienced challenges with both infrastructure and staffing.

 A nurse was convicted in November 2021 of raping several patients while he worked at Gävle Hospital.
 In December 2022, the Health and Social Care Inspectorate issued a report identifying "major deficiencies in care" there.
 In September 2024, a patient in psychiatric care attacked three staff members.
 Two were seriously injured.
 An inspection by the Swedish Work Environment Authority found the hospital's security system lacking.
 Two floors of the hospital had to be evacuated after a xylene leak on 18 March 2025.
 The gas alarm did not function as expected, prompting another Swedish Work Environment Authority investigation.

 A ceremonial groundbreaking was held on 19 September 2023 to inaugurate a large construction project.
 The plans included a new helipad.
-On 6 May 2025, Region Gävleborg approved 1.1 billion SEK of funding for the hospital to improve existing emergency, maternity, delivery, and neonatal facilities.
-Construction is expected to begin in May 2026.
+On 6 May 2025, Region Gävleborg approved 1.1 billion SEK of funding for the hospital to improve its emergency, maternity, delivery, and neonatal facilities.
+Construction was expected to begin in May 2026.
 One of the new buildings features a 44 m relief of the Gavleån by artist David Svensson.
 In 2024 and 2025, the hospital was criticised by Gästrike räddningstjänst for alleged shortcomings with fire safety.